|Nutrition Facts (per serving)|

 The leap year cocktail has been around since the 1930s.
 If its name is not on the tips of all tongues, it is at least in the back of some minds and a well-rounded martini alternative.
 A wonderful mix of flavors with a classic style, this cocktail definitely deserves to be enjoyed more than once every four years.

 In this recipe, you'll pair gin with sweet vermouth and the brandy-based orange sweetness of Grand Marnier.
 Adding a little lemon juice brings it all together, creating a cocktail that has an enlightening citrus tone.
 It's very easy to mix up and is an excellent choice for a dinner cocktail, either before or after the meal.

 Steps to Make It

 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the gin, sweet vermouth, Grand Marnier, and lemon juice.
+In a cocktail shaker filled with ice, pour the gin, sweet vermouth, orange liqueur, and lemon juice.

 - Top-shelf gin is the way to go with this cocktail.
 It relies heavily on that single ingredient and lays the foundation for the best-tasting drink.

 - When it comes to sweet vermouth, ensure that it's fresh.
 If you don't mix with it often, that open bottle in your bar may be stale.
 Its shelf life is just 3 months once oxygen hits the fortified wine, so replacing old bottles is a good idea.

 - For the orange liqueur, triple sec and curaçao will not do.
 This drink deserves a brandy-based, sweet orange that can only come from Grand Marnier or GranGala.